SerGeRybakov/call_gate/README.md

 ### Exceptions

 - `FrameLimitError`: Raised when the frame limit is exceeded.
-- `WindowLimitError`: Raised when the window limit is exceeded.
+- `GateLimitError`: Raised when the window limit is exceeded.

 ### Example Code